Relay Races and Revolving Doors#

 Where’s My Train?#

-I collected the following data from the Red Line, which is a subway line in Boston, Massachusetts.
+To quantify this effect, I collected data from the Red Line, which is a subway line in Boston, Massachusetts.
 The MBTA, which operates the Red Line, provides a real-time data service, which I used to record the arrival times for 70 trains between 4pm and 5pm over several days.
-I don’t remember when, but I think it was in 2010.

 unbiased = [